homma/docs/lem/issues-02s.md

 ;; slow!
 ````

-So, it may be the swank which is introducing the latency.
+So, the problem may resides around the Lisp REPL implementation.
 But I do not know how to test it.

 ## Other Info